Robinpig/Note/docs/CS/memory/GC.md

 - Memory may be freed prematurely, while there are still references to it.
 Such a reference is called a `dangling pointer`.
 - The second kind of error is that the programmer may fail to free an object no longer required by the program, leading to a `memory leak`.

+Programming errors of this kind are particularly prevalent in the presence of sharing, when two or more subroutines may hold references to an object.
+This is even more problematic for concurrent programming when two or more threads may reference an object.
+With the increasing ubiquity of multicore processors, considerable effort has gone into the construction of libraries of data structures that are thread-safe.
+Algorithms that access these structures need to guard against a number of problems, including deadlock, livelock and ABA3 errors.
+Automatic memory management eases the construction of concurrent algorithms significantly (for example, by eliminating certain ABA problems).
+Without this, programming solutions are much more complicated.

 The issue is more fundamental than simply being a matter of programmers needing to take more care.
 Difficulties of correct memory management are often inherent to the programming problem in question.
 More generally, safe deallocation of an object is complex because, as Wilson points out, "**liveness is a global property**", whereas the decision to call `free` on a variable is a local one.

 So how do programmers cope in languages not supported by automatic dynamic memory management?